 Do you like “doing it yourself?”

 If you’re a handy person who likes doing your own work around the house — light plumbing, perhaps some construction, yard work, and so on — you might be a good candidate for becoming a landlord.
-If you’re just starting out, it may be too expensive to handle outside contractors if you expect to turn your rental income into profit.
+If you’re just starting out, you may be unable to afford outside contractors while still turning a profit.
 Doing the work yourself saves money.

 Do you know the right people?

 The same is true about real estate agents.
 If you have connections in this business, you will have better access to potential tenants, reducing your advertising costs.
+You may hear of new deals coming to market before the sign is even out in the yard.
 Word of mouth is incredibly important, and knowing agents can remove some obstacles before you even get started.